Most investments don’t fail in the model. They fail in what the model never captured.

 Outputs:

-- Red-flag memo
+I Red-flag memo

-- Price / structure impact note
+II Price / structure impact note

-- Verification roadmap
+III Verification roadmap

-Stress-test the investment thesis under complexity + asymmetric information.
+Full-scope IC-level diligence: stress-test the investment thesis under complexity + asymmetric information.

 Parallel to financial, legal, commercial & digital diligence